-WEST PALM BEACH, Fla. — Quiet and warm weather continues across the Treasure Coast and Palm Beaches this weekend, but a few important changes are on the way.
+WEST PALM BEACH, Fla. — Quiet and warm weather continues across the Treasure Coast and Palm Beaches this weekend, but big changes are on the way.

-Early-morning fog will be the biggest day-to-day impact through Sunday.
+Watch out for early-morning fog on Sunday.
 Light winds, clear skies, and lingering moisture will allow patchy to locally dense fog to form, especially inland and west of I-95.
-Visibility could drop below a half-mile at times around sunrise.
+Visibility could be very low and drop below a mile at times around sunrise.

 MORE WEATHER: Radar | Alerts | 7-Day Forecast | Hourly Forecast